 Cut the morning toast (or a lunch sandwich) into a heart or lips.
 You can use a cookie cutter or one of the specialty bread cutters that come in heart shape.
 You can use red fruit spread to make it even more special.

 - Put a special note in your child’s lunch box.
 You can write your know on red or pink paper or even cut regular paper into the shape of a heart.

 - If you usually send a serviette with your child’s lunch, why not send a valentine’s one.
-You can pick up seasonal serviettes at most stores.
+You can pick up seasonal serviettes at most stores or use plain or patterned red serviettes and cut them into a heart shape.
 Something so simple will let your child know you were thinking of them.
 You could even write your message on the serviette.
-Or use your leftover red serviettes from Christmas, and cut them into a heart shape.

 - Don’t forget the lunch bag itself.
 You can put a sticker on the box, or if it is a paper bag you can draw a heart or put their name on using a red pen.

 Finally, remember to give a big hug and say, “I love you”.